-How Much Money Kids Can Make From a Lemonade Stand
+How Much Money Kids Can Make With a Lemonade Stand

 The Economics of Lemonade Drink Sales 🍋

-How much cash can be made from a lemonade stand depends on several different factors, the most essential being start-up costs.
-Kids have an opportunity to learn about the economics of running a business, including how much it costs to do so.
+How much money can be made from a lemonade stand depends on several factors, the most essential being start-up costs.
+By going through the startup and management processes with children, you can teach them the economics of running a business, including how much it costs.

-Startup costs for a lemonade stand can range from $20 up to $400, depending on how extravagant the business endeavor is.
+Startup costs for a lemonade stand can range from $20 to $500, depending on which items you already have and how extravagant you want the business endeavor to be.

 Creating a Lemonade Stand With a Kid